mendix/docs/content/en/docs/appstore/services/business-events.md

 ## 5 Mendix Event Broker {#mendix-event-broker}

-Within Mendix Public Cloud a Mendix Event Broker is available for easy deployment of Mendix Applications using the Mendix Business Events module.
-For further information please see the information on the [Mendix Event Broker](/appstore/services/event-broker/)
+Within Mendix Public Cloud, a Mendix Event Broker is available for easy application deployment using the Mendix Business Events module.
+For further information, see [Mendix Event Broker](/appstore/services/event-broker/).

 ### 5.1 Topics and Channels {#topics-channels}